 So, you're wondering about Smile Direct Club?
 This “mail-order” braces brand launched in the UK in 2019 and now offers Brits a way to get straighter teeth without the expense and inconvenience of visiting a dentist.

 Sounds great, right?
 Not only can Smile Direct Club help you save time and money, but the aligners they use are nearly invisible – a big improvement on traditional metal braces.
 But before you sign up, you're probably wondering whether remote orthodontic treatment is safe – and if it really works.

 Good news!
 You've come to the right place.
-In this article, we'll let you know all about Smile Direct Club by answering the following questions:
+In this article, we'll let you know all about Smile Direct Club UK by answering the following questions:

 - How does Smile Direct Club work?